StarRocks/starrocks/docs/deployment/deploy_broker.md

 Broker nodes use the network connection to transmit data to BE nodes.
 When a Broker node and a BE node are deployed on the same machine, the Broker node transmit the data to the local BE node.

+## Before you begin

+Make sure you have completed the required configurations by following the instructions provided in [Deployment prerequisites](../deployment/deployment_prerequisites.md), [Check environment configurations](../deployment/environment_configurations.md), and [Prepare deployment files](../deployment/prepare_deployment_files.md).

 ## Start Broker service

 The following procedures are performed on the BE instances.